atom-box/tatll/posts/travel-proposal-for-hike-up-stromboli-island-volcano.md

 layout: layouts/post.njk
 ---

+## Possible Seven Day Itinerary
+1. Fly to Napoli Italy.
+(700USD round trip.)
+Sleep
+2. See Pompeii (or Herculaneum) Eat Margarita and house wine for dinner.
+3. See a professional soccer game: Milan vs Napoli.
+Find where to buy tickets.
+Board ferry at dusk.
+4. Arrive at Stromoboli at sunup.
+Disembark.
+Climb volcano.
+Spend night on Napoli or get next ferry.
+5. Optionals: next ferry can go to Tunisia from here (Star Wars Episode 4), Palermo, or back to Napoli
+6. Napoli day: National Museum of Archaeology
+7. Home

 ## Places mentioned in this guide

 * Stromboli - an island rising from nowhere, way out in the ocean, near Italy